News Bulletin: Location change for Oct 9’s chapter meeting

 Join NPSOT-Williamson County on Thursday, October 9, 2025, when our featured topic will be The Soil Food Web Under the Lens of a Microscope with Laurie Dixon.
 Free and open to the public.
 The meeting begins at 7:00 PM.
 The guest presentation begins after a short business meeting.

-==> This month’s in-person location is the Georgetown Parks & Rec Administration Building, 1101 N College St, Georgetown, Texas 78626 (not the public library).
+==> If you attend in person, this month we’re at the Georgetown Parks & Rec Administration Building, 1101 N College St, Georgetown, Texas 78626 (not the public library).
 Come early (6:30 PM) for expert advice, to check out the seed swap board, or just to visit.

 ==> To attend via Zoom, register at https://npsot-org.zoom.us/meeting/register/zDUfv6hKQMqLTpNQjtM-vA#/registration